pancanin/RayTracer/README.md

 Subtraction of two matrices of equal dimensions is the subtraction of corresponding elements.
 The result is a matrix with same dimensions as the terms.

-It looks like subtracting two vectors gives a vector that is in the opposite or perpendicular direction of their addition vector.
+It looks like subtracting two vectors gives a vector that is with the length of the distance between the endpoints of the vectors.1

 The lower left point is used as a reference vector to which we add the vertical and horizontal vectors adjusted with offset u, v.